camilasalaberry/waes-assignment-qa/README.md

 # waes-assignment-qa

-Description: This is a selenium java project using framework cucumber to write UI tests.
+Description: This is a selenium java test project using framework cucumber to write UI tests.
 This project is part of the hiring process for WAES company.

 ### Dependencies
 Suposing that you have windows OS in your machine: